willfurnass/sheffield_hpc/sharc/groupnodes/big_mem_nodes.rst

 Requesting Access
 -----------------

-The nodes are managed by the `RSE group <https://rse.shef.ac.uk>`_ and are available by request to all research groups belonging to the Computer Science Department plus their collaborators.
+Access to the node is managed by the `RSE team <https://rse.shef.ac.uk>`_.
+Access policy:

+* PhD students, researchers and staff in Computer Science can all request access to the nodes.
+* Access to others who are collaborating on projects with some Computer Science / RSE involvement can be made on a case-by-case basis.
+* Access to Computer Science MSc students can be made on a case-by-case basis.

+A number of other users were granted access before this policy was developed.

+To request access complete `this Google Form <https://docs.google.com/forms/d/19j8enPCALohamEWk-jkjnwYRiLbI2DMMWMqSJhAbE_I/edit>`__ and someone within the RSE team will then respond with further information.

-To use the nodes you must
+To use the nodes you must:

 #.
 Be made a member of the ``rse`` Grid Engine (scheduler) *Access Control List* (ACL i.e. user group);
 #.
 Submit jobs using the ``rse`` Grid Engine *Project*;
 #.
 Start interactive jobs in ``rse-interactive.q`` Grid Engine *Cluster Queue*;
 #.
 Start batch jobs in the ``rse.q`` Grid Engine *Cluster Queue*;

-To join this ACL please complete `this Google Form <https://docs.google.com/forms/d/19j8enPCALohamEWk-jkjnwYRiLbI2DMMWMqSJhAbE_I/>`_.

 Running an interactive session
 ------------------------------